Free Vernal Pool-based Field Trip for K-12 Students

 Discover the Flyway Vernal Pool-based Field Trips

 This free Discover the Flyway Vernal Pool-based Field Trip starts at the Yolo Bypass Wildlife Area Headquarters Demonstration Wetlands.
-Teachers may select a Social Studies Unit or Science-based field trip.
+Students participate in Critter Caper or Pollution Solutions, vernal pool specific activities, as well as two or three additional wetland themed science activities (see options below).
 All activities are hands-on, interactive, and inquiry based.

 - Minimum time required for 3 activities: 3.5 hours